Channel 6 radio stations in the United States

-First devised in 2002, until July 14, 2021 most of these stations employed the original NTSC-M analog TV transmission standard.
-However, as of that date the FCC required that all TV stations that had not received a waiver had to cease analog transmissions, which meant that only the stations using a specially modified version of the ATSC 3.0 "NextGenTV" digital standard could still be received by standard FM radios.
+First devised in 2002, until July 14, 2021, most of these stations employed the original NTSC-M analog TV transmission standard.
+However, as of that date, the FCC required that all TV stations that had not received a waiver had to cease analog transmissions, which meant that only the stations using a modified version of the ATSC 3.0 "NextGen TV" digital standard could still be received by standard FM radios.